amitfin/oref_alert/README.md

       attribute: display
 ```

-Note that is requires the installation of [card-mod](https://github.com/thomasloven/lovelace-card-mod) lovelace custom component.
+Note that this requires the installation of the [UIX](https://github.com/Lint-Free-Technology/uix) integration.

 #### Presenting Active Alerts in Israel